APPLYING FOR READMISSION

-Students who were previously enrolled at ECU and discontinued their enrollment for any reason and any length of time, must apply for readmission.
+Students who were previously enrolled at ECU and discontinued their enrollment for any reason and any length of time must apply for readmission.
 To get started, review the admission guidelines, policies and deadline dates below.

 All readmit students must: